WRFan/jailbreak10.3.3/README.md

 Is iOs case-sensitive?

 	unfortunately, yes.

+I accidentally created a file named

+	-v

+and now I can't remove it.
+HEEEELP!

+	Execute in the directory where the file resides:

+	rm ./-v

 So much for this.
 Wait...
 I notice you still got a question on your mind.
 Pose it.